weaveworks/ignite/docs/cli/ignite/ignite_run.md

   -l, --label stringArray                 Set a label (foo=bar)
       --memory size                       Amount of RAM to allocate for the VM (default 512.0 MB) -n, --name string                       Specify the name
-      --network-plugin plugin             Network plugin to use.
+      --name-prefix string                Prefix string for identifiers and names (default ignite) --network-plugin plugin             Network plugin to use.
 Available options are: [cni docker-bridge] (default cni) -p, --ports strings                     Map host ports to VM ports --require-name                      Require VM name to be passed, no name generation